PlanetX-Labs/planetx-labs.github.io/docs/oem-odm/oems.md

 <img src={require("./oem-customization.png").default} style={{transform:'scale(.80)'}} />

 #### 2 - Other OEM Customization Options
-For OEMs that want additional customization options, this service is available for a fee based on the level of customization desired, based on technical feasability.
+For OEMs that want additional customization options, this service is available for a fee based on the level of customization desired, based on technical feasibility.
 OEMs can contact [PlanetX Labs](https://planetxlabs.io/contact) for more information and pricing.

 ## SDVN Network Infrastructure
 The SDVN Network Infrastructure (DASSET Instant Connect), is a service offered by PlanetX Labs for OEM's customers using a DASSET-Powered Data Hub to establish secure, private communication between the user and the Data Hub.
 PlanetX Labs offers 12 super gateways, geographically distributed to ensure quick authentication at the following locations: